brigitte-bigi/Whakerexa/README.md

 - Icons.
 New `yes` and `no`, written as a hand writes them, for a dialog that asks a question.
   A dialog that only confirms says `valid`.

-## Version 4.0.1 - develop
+## Version 4.1.0 - develop

 - Themes. `data-themes` says which ones a page takes, and in which order: a name alone for one of the framework, `name:path` for its own.
-- Breaking change.
-What a build gathers for a document read from a disk is now `Wexa.gatheredIcons`, and no longer a global of its own: regenerate `wexa_icons.js`.
+- Icons.
+What a build gathers for a document read from a disk is now `Wexa.gatheredIcons`, and no longer a global of its own.
+A file written by an older build is still read.
 - Themes.
 Slides read `data-themes` the way the loader does; `data-themes-path` is still read, so a presentation written before keeps working.